drawr-org/drawrserver/pkg/websock/README.md

 * Hub maps connections to their ID
 * 1 hub per session
 * read and write channels for every connection
-* read and write channel for hub
+* broadcast channel for hub
-* connection worker instead of hub worker
+* connection workers instead of hub worker

-## Ideas:

-* 1 Hub per server?